National Socialist Movement (Netherlands): Rituals and symbols

 The NSB copied elements of the Italian Fascists and German Nazis.
 Like Mussolini's Fascists, the NSB uniforms included black shirts, and the Party adopted the Fascist salute.
 Since 1933 it used the salute "Hou Zee!", which, Anton Mussert said, connoted courage and referred to the "glorious" maritime history of the Dutch Republic.
 It also began using titles like Leider for Mussert (Leader; similar to Duce or Führer), Kameraad for men (comrade) and Kameraadske ('comradess', a neologism) for women.
 One party slogan was "Mussert or Moscow", evoking the Fascist defense against supposed Communist subversion.
 Although the Party later adopted the Nazi red and black colors and the swastika symbol, the original NSB flag used the Prince's Flag.
 A blue wolfsangel (a hooked symbol of a wolf trap) on a white disc was set against an orange field.

-Leadership and support

-This table shows the results of the NSB in elections to the House of Representatives (lower house), the Senate, the States-Provincial, and the party's political leadership: the fractievoorzitter, is the chair of the parliamentary party and the lijsttrekker is the party's top candidate in the general election, these posts are normally taken by the party's leader.
-The membership of NSB is also represented.
-The House of Representatives then had 100 members.